alexandreLamarre/cpp-design/Structural/composite/README.md

   - e.g. Foo and Collection<Foo> has similar APIs

 A mechanism for treating individual (scalar) objects and compositions of objects in uniform manner

+### Summary

+- Objects can use other objects via inheritance/composition
+- Some composed and singular objects need similar/identical behaviours
+- Composite design patterns lets us treat both types of objects uniformly
+- C++ uses duck typing, expecting enumerable types to provide begin()/end()
+- A single object cn masquerade as a collection